 If you supply goods or services, you probably use a standard “Terms & Conditions” document that sets out the basis on which you do business with your customers.
-Your terms and conditions are an critical document, and no doubt contain important provisions that may need to rely on in future.
-It is therefore vital that you take some basic steps to ensure that your terms and conditions are legally binding so ask punters.
+Your terms and conditions are a critical document, and no doubt contain important provisions that may need to rely on in future.
+It is therefore vital that you take some basic steps to ensure that your terms and conditions are legally binding.

 Here are two simple steps that every business should take.

 1. Attach a copy of your Terms & Conditions at the earliest opportunity

 Avoid entering into significant correspondence or negotiations with a customer and then only later providing your terms and conditions.
 Send a copy as early as possible.
 For example: